jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ### The `Msg` function

 The unified way of writing output information from calling scripts.
-Do not use this function from any `psm1` functions as it does not support nested environments (yet).
-Use `Write-Verbose` to debug `psm1` functions instead.
+To use this function from any `psm1` function or nested functions, you need to retreive  $PSDefaultParameterValues = (Get-Variable -Name PSDefaultParameterValues -Scope Global).Value.

 ### The `$CallerInvocation` story